 Since $M_q\in \mathcal{M}(\mathcal{H})$, we have $\gamma\leq \gamma(M_q)=q$.
 This, together with $\gamma\geq \beta$ and $\beta=q$, gives $\gamma=\beta=q$.
 In this case, we know that $\mathcal{B}(\mathcal{H})=\{K_{q}\}$ and ${\rm EX}(q-1,\mathcal{B}(\mathcal{H}))=\{K_{q-1}\}$.
 Moreover, by Theorem \ref{TH1.3}, $\mathrm{EX}(n,\mathcal{H})=\{H(n,p,q)\}$, where $H(n,p,q)=K_{q-1}\nabla T_{p}(n-q+1)$.
 Therefore, by Definition \ref{definition-1.2}, it is easy to verify that $\mathcal{M}(\mathcal{H})$ is matching-good. \end{proof}

-Recall that an odd ballooning of $H$, denoted by $H^{odd}$, is a graph obtained from $H$ by replacing each edge of $H$ with an odd cycle of length at least five, where the new vertices of different odd cycles are distinct.
+Recall that the odd-ballooning of $H$, denoted by $H^{odd}$, is a graph obtained from $H$ by replacing each edge of $H$ with an odd cycle of length at least five, where the new vertices of different odd cycles are distinct.
 For any bipartite graph $H$, it is clear that $p(H^{odd})=2$.

-\begin{proof}[\emph{{\bf Proof of Theorem \ref{thm2.4}}}] (i) By Lemma 1 of \cite{Zhu2023}, $\mathcal{M}(T^{odd})$ contains a matching for any tree $T$.
-Additionally, by Theorem \ref{thm2.2}, there exists a graph $G^\star\in \mathcal{H}(n,2,\gamma(\mathcal{M}(T^{odd})),\mathcal{B}(T^{odd}\!),K_{k\!-\!1,k\!-\!1})$, which is also an extremal graph with respect to $\mathrm{ex}(n,T^{odd})$.
+\begin{proof}[\textbf{Proof of Theorem \ref{thm2.4}}] (i) By Lemma 1 of \cite{Zhu2023}, $\mathcal{M}(T^{odd})$ contains a matching for any tree $T$.
+Additionally, by Theorem \ref{thm2.2}, there exists a graph $G^\star\in \mathcal{H}(n,2,\gamma(\mathcal{M}(T^{odd})),\mathcal{B}(T^{odd}),K_{k-1,k-1})$, which is also an extremal graph with respect to $\mathrm{ex}(n,T^{odd})$.
 Let $\gamma(\mathcal{M}(T^{odd}))=\gamma$.
-Recall the definition of $\mathcal{H}(n,2,\gamma,\mathcal{B}(T^{odd}\!),K_{k\!-\!1,k\!-\!1})$.
+Recall the definition of $\mathcal{H}(n,2,\gamma,\mathcal{B}(T^{odd}),K_{k-1,k-1})$.
 The graph $G^\star$ can be obtained from $Q\nabla T_{2}(n-\gamma+1)$ for some $Q\in {\rm EX}(\gamma-1,\mathcal{B}(T^{odd}))$ by embedding a copy of $K_{k-1,k-1}$ into one color class of $T_{2}(n-\gamma+1)$.
 Therefore, by Definition \ref{definition-1.2}, $\mathcal{M}(T^{odd})$ is matching-good.

 (ii) From the proof of Lemma 1 in \cite{Peng-2024}, we can see that $\gamma(\mathcal{M}(K_{s,t}^{odd}))=\beta(\mathcal{M}(K_{s,t}^{odd}))=s$ and $\mathcal{M}(K_{s,t}^{odd})$ contains a matching.
 Since $\gamma(\mathcal{M}(\mathcal{H}))=\beta(\mathcal{M}(\mathcal{H}))=s$, we know that $\mathcal{B}(K_{s,t}^{odd})=\{K_{s}\}$ and ${\rm EX}(s-1,\mathcal{B}(K_{s,t}^{odd}))=\{K_{s-1}\}$.
 To prove that $\mathcal{M}(K_{s,t}^{odd})$ is matching-good, by Definition \ref{definition-1.2}, it suffices to show that there exists a graph $G^\star\in {\rm EX}(n,K_{s,t}^{odd})$ such that $G=K_{s-1}\nabla H_2$, where $H_2$ differs from $T_{2}(n-s+1)$ by $O(1)$ edges.